redhat-cop/container-pipelines/cucumber-selenium-grid/README.md

-# A Sample OpenShift Pipeline for a Spring Boot Application
+# A Sample OpenShift Pipeline for running integration tests

 This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in OpenShift Container Platform.
 On top of the features showed in the [basic spring boot example](https://github.com/redhat-cop/container-pipelines/tree/master/basic-spring-boot), this example shows